Jerónimos Monastery Tickets and Information

 - Tomb of Vasco de Gama: The Portuguese explorer who discovered the route to India in the 1400's has his tomb close to the point where he disembarked his ship on his return.

-- Tomb of Luis de Camoes: Considered as another of Portugal's greatest poets, he lived during the 'Age of Discoveries' and died on 10th June, which is now celebrated as Portugal's National Day each year.
+- Tomb of Luis de Camoes: Considered as one of Portugal's greatest poets, he lived during the 'Age of Discoveries' and died on 10th June, which is now celebrated as Portugal's National Day each year.

-- High Choir: Dating back to 1551 and used by the monks, the room has incredible long windows that flood the space with light.
+- High Choir: Dating back to 1551 and used by the monks, the room has long windows that flood the space with light.
 The room is also home to a magnificent statue of crucified Christ in silver.

 A must for your 'Things to do in Lisbon' list!